-In the case of applying for IND approval of the protocol on the therapeutic product, if the use of an unauthorized IVD-CDx is included in it for the purpose of CDx of the therapeutic product, the IDE approval of the protocol on the clinical performance of IVD must be obtained separately.
+In the case of applying for IND approval of the protocol on the therapeutic product, if the use of an unauthorized IVD-CDx is included in it for the purpose of CDx of the therapeutic product, and if the study is determined to be a significant risk study with regard to the use of the IVD, then IDE approval of the protocol on the clinical performance of IVD must be obtained separately.

-In addition, the clinical significance and cut-off values of the IVD-CDx should be described for the premarket approval, based on the clinical performance of the associated therapeutic product, including the name of the therapeutic product, test name, test methods, and test results.

-469 7.3.2.
-A test on the evaluation of equivalence of IVD-CDx a) Evaluation of IVD-CDx equivalence 470 If an equivalent product is being developed, as there is a previously approved 471 472 product with an evaluation on clinical performance that was tested together with 473 the therapeutic product, it is possible to replace the evaluation on the prediction of drug reactivity with the evaluation of the equivalence with the previously approved 474 475 product (clinical performance evaluation-correlation).
-476 b) Precautions for equivalence tests of an IVD-CDx 477 478 Ideally, equivalence tests of an IVD-CDx should be carried out using the samples 479 collected from the subjects who participated in the clinical trials of a corresponding therapeutic product, but the samples may not be available for various reasons.
-If 480 481 that is the case, leftover samples or newly collected samples from a different 482 subject group can be used for separate equivalence tests among IVD-CDx as long as the sample and subject selection criteria used in the original clinical trials are 483 484 satisfied.
-The sample should be maintained in a similar manner to the previous trial, 485 and it is recommended that prior arrangements be made with the approval authority to ensure that the sample are properly maintained with respect to timing of sample 486 collection, quality of lesions, and fixation and storage conditions.
-487 488 The criteria for positive or negative agreements required to be considered appropriate for IVD-CDx should be reviewed in consideration of the characteristics 489 of the disease, the number of patients (realistically verifiable cases), and the 490 confidence interval.
+GHWP/WG2/F001:2023 In addition, the clinical significance and cut-off values of the IVD-CDx should be 456 457 described for the premarket approval, based on the clinical performance of the associated 458 therapeutic product, including the name of the therapeutic product, test name, test methods, 459 and test results.
+460 7.3.2.
+A test on the evaluation of equivalence of IVD-CDx 461 a) Evaluation of IVD-CDx equivalence 462 If an equivalent product is being developed, as there is a previously approved product with an evaluation on clinical performance that was tested together with 463 the therapeutic product, it is possible to replace the evaluation on the prediction of 464 465 drug reactivity with the evaluation of the equivalence with the previously approved product (clinical performance evaluation-correlation).
+466 b) Precautions for equivalence tests of an IVD-CDx 467 468 Ideally, equivalence tests of an IVD-CDx should be carried out using the samples 469 470 collected from the subjects who participated in the clinical trials of a corresponding 471 therapeutic product, but the samples may not be available for various reasons.
+If 472 that is the case, leftover samples or newly collected samples from a different subject group can be used for separate equivalence tests among IVD-CDx as long 473 474 as the sample and subject selection criteria used in the original clinical trials are 475 satisfied.
+The sample should be maintained in a similar manner to the previous trial, 476 and it is recommended that prior arrangements be made with the approval authority 477 to ensure that the sample are properly maintained with respect to timing of sample collection, quality of lesions, and fixation and storage conditions.
+478 479 c) The criteria for positive or negative agreements required to be considered 480 appropriate for IVD-CDx should be reviewed in consideration of the characteristics of the disease, the number of patients (realistically verifiable cases), and the 481 confidence interval.
 The validity of such criteria should be referred to the authority.
-491 492 493 7.3.3.
-Considerations for analytic performance evaluation 494 Analytic Performance evaluation of IVD-CDx may include the following: 495 a) Accuracy; 496 b) Precision; 497 c) Specificity; 498 d) Measuring range and linear line segments, such as quantitative range or detection 499 limits; 500 e) Analytical Cut-off; 501 f) Reference materials and in-house reference materials; g) Information about the sample being collected, including sampling method, 502 503 processing method, and storage method; h) Possibility and its inhibition of non-specific reactions such as reaction conditions 504 505 and analysis conditions;
+482 483 7.3.3.
+Considerations for analytical performance evaluation 484 Analytic Performance evaluation of IVD-CDx may include the following: 485 486 a) Accuracy;

+f) Reference materials and in-house reference materials;